Specviz Simple Demo#

 viz = Specviz()

-viz.load_data(spec1d, data_label='NIRISS F150W')
+viz.load(spec1d, data_label='NIRISS F150W')

 viz.show()

-# Some zoom to see it better
+# Set the plot limits to see it better

 plg_plot = viz.plugins['Plot Options']